ForgeRock/tntp-pingone-verify/README.md

 <tr>
 <td>Imprecise matching attribute confidence map</td>
-<td>If selected, user's profile ds attribute is verified with imprecise matching in PingOne Verify (those attribute(s) must be present in 'attributes to match' object).
-Value represents minimum confidence level to mark verification successful (LOW/MEDIUM/HIGH)</td>
+<td>If selected, the user's attribute(s) are verified with imprecise matching in PingOne Verify (those attribute(s) must be present in the 'Attributes to match' configuration above).
+The value represents the minimum confidence level to mark a verification successful.
+Value options are LOW, MEDIUM, or HIGH.</td>
 </tr>

 <tr>
 <td>Attribute lookup</td>
-<td>Determines whether attribute lookup in DS should occur during VERIFICATION flow.
-If true, existing user is queried.
-Otherwise, objectAttributes in shared state are used</td>
+<td>If true, during a VERIFICATION flow type, the node will use the local datastore to lookup the 'Attributes to match' from the configuration above.
+Otherwise, if false, objectAttributes in shared state are used.</td>
 </tr>

 <tr>